nginx-architects/agility2022-apigw-nic/modules/module2/readme.md

 Background on VirtualServerRoute (VSR).

 In Module 1 we used the VirtualServer (VS) resource to configure the NGINX load balancer in the Ingress pods to proxy requests to API runtimes.
-The VS includes the vs.spec.upstreams and vs.spec.routes objects.
+The VS includes the `vs.spec.upstreams` and `vs.spec.routes` objects.
 The routes contained a path and an action.
-The VSR resource lets you further define vs.spec.routes.
-This is done by replacing vs.spec.routes.action with vs.spec.routes.route.
+The VSR resource lets you further define `vs.spec.routes`.
+This is done by replacing `vs.spec.routes.action` with `vs.spec.routes.route`.
 The "route" string references a VSR object along with the namespace it is in.

-Here is what it looks like:
+Here is what it looks like in the VS and VSR manifests:

 ![VSR Reference](media/vs-to-vsr.png)